-In FY 2022-23, CCJPA assumed the management responsibilities of the existing CA PIDS for the CA IPR system, including Capitol Corridor, the San Joaquins, and the Pacific Surfliner, which were formerly supported by Amtrak and funded under the Amtrak Operating allocation.
+Legacy California Passenger Information Display System (PIDS) - In FY 2023, CCJPA assumed the management responsibilities of the existing (legacy) CA PIDS for the CA IPR system, including Capitol Corridor, the San Joaquins, and the Pacific Surfliner, which were formerly supported by Amtrak and funded under the Amtrak Operating allocation.
 As part of this management shift, CCJPA entered into new contracts with the vendors who support the regular oversight, operations, and maintenance of CA PIDS.
 While the PIDS Modernization project is being implemented, the legacy CA PIDS needs to be kept operational for critical passenger information at stations.
-The funding request for FY 2024-25 and 2025-26 for the CA PIDS management and O&M is listed in Table 9-1 under the IPR Support Supplemental Allocation section.
-The funding request includes the vendor costs for oversight and O&M, as well as CCJPA labor costs for program administrative management.
-As PIDS Modernization is implemented across different rail corridors, the cost of maintaining the existing CA PIDS is expected to decrease over time, while costs for maintaining the new PIDS will increase as the modern PIDS is implemented.
+The funding request for FY 2025 and FY 2026 for the CA PIDS management and O&M for CCJPA, SJJPA, and LOSSAN is listed in Table 9-1 under the IPR Support Supplemental Allocation section, and includes funding for vendor costs and CCJPA labor costs for program administrative management.
+As CalPIDS Modernization is implemented across different rail corridors, the cost of maintaining the existing CA PIDS is expected to decrease over time, while costs for maintaining the new PIDS will increase as the modern PIDS is implemented.